nithinvarma411/Ecommerce-Follow-Along/README.md

 - Created routes for backend connection.
 - Used cors for cross-origin resource sharing.
 - Stored user data in database from frontend.

+## Milestone 7: created controller for login page

+In this session i have covered:
+- Created login page controller.
+- Created routes for login page in backend.
+- Used bcrypt for comparing hashed password.
+- handled login page functionality.